DraviaVemal/GIT-WebServer/index.md

 ## Welcome to GIT-WebServer Pages

-Git-Webserver is a opensource web-based self hostable version control repository service , for source code and development projects that use Git .
-It is similar to GitHub, but it run's in your server.
+### Message
+    Project is under development to have a stable release of planned features.
+    Planned 1st release will be v1.0.0 before that few beta release will be uploaded to npm.

 ### Beta Release v0.3.0

 Easy way to deploy Git-WebServer is through node package manager.

-    **npm i git-webserver**
+    npm i git-webserver

-# Pre-Requirment
+## Pre-Requirment
     NodeJS
     Git-SCM
     MongoDB (Local\Atlas)